HCDigitalScholarship/pennstreaty/README.md

 - Features/Website Functionality Spreadsheet
 - TEI guidelines from SWAT
 - TEI/XML files from SWAT
-- Excel Docs on People, Places, Organizations (I've made jsons of these, and they are available in this repo's `static/json` folder)
+- Excel Docs on People, Places, Organizations (I've made jsons of these, and they are available in this`static/json folder)

 Please ask Mike and/or Andy, and I'm sure they will be able to help you find the information/materials you need!